 If on the one hand, your profits are linked to scale (the more you grow the more you earn) on the other hand, you can’t afford a high paced growth to reach better profit margins without substantial financial investment and management power.

-It’s important not to overcommit while instead of keeping your structure lean.
+It’s important to keep your structure lean.
 Business literature recommends starting with an MVP or a minimum viable product.
-An MVP, in fact, is the minimum tangible, service you can provide and will allow you to keep your project flexible, as you navigate uncertain waters and find out more information about your market.
-This does not mean that money isn’t a priority, and this is why funding is out next point.
+An MVP, in fact, is the minimum tangible, service you can provide and will allow you to keep your project flexible, as you navigate uncertain waters.
+This does not mean that money isn’t a priority, that’s why we are going to address it next.

 Complication 2 – Funding.

 There are many techniques which need to be employed to run a successful crowdfunding campaign.
-All of these strategies revolve around the creation of a relationship with your fans and grow your community.
+All of these strategies revolve around the creation of a relationship with your fans and the fostering of a community.
 Showing some degree of proof that your funding goal is going to be achieved and that you are going to be successful in your endeavour is essential to win over more people and exceed funding expectations.

 It’s important to realise that – aside from the few 1 million+ dollar projects – the average amount of money collected via crowdfunding is in a range between 5,000 to 10,000 euros.